hashicorp/vault/website/source/api/secret/aws/index.html.md

   user has.
 With `assumed_role` and `federation_token`, the policy document will act as a filter on what the credentials can do.

+- `default_sts_ttl` `(string)` - The default TTL for STS credentials.
+When a TTL is not specified when STS credentials are requested, and a default TTL is specified on the role, then this default TTL will be used.
+Valid only when `credential_type` is one of `assumed_role` or `federation_token`.

 Legacy parameters:

 These parameters are supported for backwards compatibility only.
 They cannot be